KevinGKorza/ProfessionalREADMEGenerator/README.md

 This is the Professional README Generator assignment (Module 9 Challenge)

-The task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package (Links to an external site.)
+The task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

 User Story: